cguardia/ZODB-Documentation/book/transactions.rst

 manager.

 Pyramid allows the use of decorators to configure application views.
-There are several predicates that we can use insider a view configuration.
+There are several predicates that we can use inside a view configuration.
 For our simple to-do application we'll define five views: one for the initial page that will be shown when accessing the site and one each for adding, closing, unclosing and deleting tasks.

 Remember the Root object that we defined above?
 This is where we finally use it.
-We are going to define the application's main view.
-It will show all the items that we have stored in our pickle data manager.
+We are going to define the application's main view and the Root object will be the context of that view.
+Context basically means the last object in the URL that represents a path to the resource from the root of the resource tree.
+The context object of a view is available at rendering time and can be used to get resource specific information.
+In this case, the main view will show all the items that we have stored in our pickle data manager.

 In Pyramid, a view must return a Response object, but since it's a very common thing in web development to use the view to pass some values to a template for